 Sensory bins, sensory writing trays, sensory recipes, sensory diets… All of these have one thing in common, they are sensory-rich experiences for kids!
 Our sensory bins and recipes are amazing kindergarten and preschool activities!
 Colored salt is an awesome sensory bin filler and one of our top 10 favorites!
 Find out how to dye salt for sensory play that is quick and easy to do for same day play!

-HOW TO DYE SALT FOR FUN COLORED SENSORY PLAY FOR KIDS!
+HOW TO DYE SALT FOR FUN COLORED SENSORY PLAY

 EASY AND QUICK COLORED SALT ANYTIME